mrigankomi/mrigankomi/README.md

 ### Hi there 👋, my name is Mrigank

-- 👀 I’m a Busniess intelligence developer specializing in Google Cloud, Data Engineering , Apache beam.
+- 👀 I’m a Busniess intelligence and data science developer specializing in Google Cloud, Data Engineering.
 - 🌱 I’m currently learning  I’m currently learning GCP | Kubernetes | Apache Beam
 - 👯 I’m looking to collaborate on  I’m looking to collaborate on Cloud/Data Engineering tasks.